Iowa Divorce Laws

 • Whether the child’s needs can be discussed between the parents

-• Whether the scarcity of active contact between the child and parents and lack of attention from the parents towards the child hampers the emotional and psychological requirements and development of the child
+• Whether the scarcity of active contact between the child and parents and lack of attention from the parents towards the child that is hampering the emotional and psychological requirements and development of the child

 • Whether each parent can play the role of a proper custodian